sohampalkrit/RISC-V/RBpi2b_Task3/baremetal-rpi-qemu-backup/task1.md

 ## 🔚 Summary
 This task involved setting up the low-level UART interface of Raspberry Pi in a **bare-metal environment**, using a minimal C runtime and ARM assembly.
 The result is a foundational I/O system that enables further kernel development and debugging capabilities via serial output.

-> Next step: move to EL0 and implement system calls!